-MAJOR\VERSION \ 10000 + MINOR\VERSION \ 100 + PATCH\RELEASE
+MAJOR VERSION \ 10000 + MINOR VERSION \ 100 + PATCH RELEASE

 System information functions

-bdr.get_relation_stats
+bdr.get\relation\stats

 Returns the relation information.

-bdr.get_subscription_stats
+bdr.get\subscription\stats

 Returns the current subscription statistics.

 System and progress information parameters

-PGD exposes some parameters that you can query directly in SQL using, for example, SHOW or the current_setting() function.
+PGD exposes some parameters that you can query directly in SQL using, for example, SHOW or the current\setting() function.
 You can also use PQparameterStatus (or equivalent) from a client application.

-bdr.local_node_id
+bdr.local\node\id

 When you initialize a session, this is set to the node id the client is connected to.
 This allows an application to figure out the node it's connected to, even behind a transparent proxy.

 It's also used with Connection pools and proxies.

-bdr.last_committed_lsn
+bdr.last\committed\lsn

 After every COMMIT of an asynchronous transaction, this parameter is updated to point to the end of the commit record on the origin node.
-Combining it with bdr.wait_for_apply_queue, allows applications to perform causal reads across multiple nodes, that is, to wait until a transaction becomes remotely visible to the end of the commit record on the origin node.
-Combining it with bdr.wait_for_apply_queue, allows applications to perform causal reads across multiple nodes, that is, to wait until a transaction becomes remotely visible to the end of the commit record on the origin node.
-Combining it with bdr.wait_for_apply_queue, allows applications to perform causal reads across multiple nodes, that is, to wait until a transaction becomes remotely visible to the end of the commit record on the origin node.
+Combining it with bdr.wait\for\apply\queue, allows applications to perform causal reads across multiple nodes, that is, to wait until a transaction becomes remotely visible.

-transaction_id
+transaction\id

-If a CAMO transaction is in progress, transaction_id is updated to show the assigned transaction id.
-You can query this parameter only by using using PQparameterStatus or equivalent.
+If a CAMO transaction is in progress, transaction\id is updated to show the assigned transaction id.
+You can query this parameter only by using using PQparameterStatus or equivalent, and it isn't accessible in SQL.
 See Application use for a usage example.

-bdr.is_node_connected

-Synopsis
+Node status functions

+bdr.is\node\connected

-bdr.is_node_connected(node_name name)
+bdr.is\node\connected(node\name name)

 Returns boolean by checking if the walsender for a given peer is active on this node.

-bdr.is_node_ready

-'''
+bdr.is\node\ready

-bdr.is_node_ready(node_name name, span interval DEFAULT NULL)
+bdr.is\node\ready(node\name name, span interval DEFAULT NULL)

-'''